mhammell-laboratory/ASAP_CRN_data_analysis_scripts/README.md

 You can also contact mghcompbio@gmail.com if you have not received a response more than a week after posting on the Issues page.

 ## Citation
+Please cite this software using the citation file format file included with the repository.
-This will be updated upon publication
+Further citations will be added upon publication of associated project.

-## Licence / Code of Conduct
+## Licence
 This software is distributed under the MIT licence per ASAP Open Access (OA) policy, which facilitates the rapid and free exchange of scientific ideas and ensures that ASAP-funded research fund can be leveraged for future discoveries.

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: